By Rebecca Rullo, A Nutrition Communication Student at Arizona State University

 Food and Agriculture Organization of the U.S. (n.d.).
 Preventing Micronutrient Deficiencies:

-Food Abundance and Diversity are Fundamental
+Food Abundance and Diversity are Fundamental.
+Retrieved from

 http://www.fao.org/docrep/V1610T/v1610t03.htm